filecoin-project/filecoin-docs/content/en/basics/the-blockchain/drand/index.md

 Thereafter, the Filecoin client can call drand’s endpoints:

 - `/public/latest` to get the latest randomness value produced by the beacon.
-- `/public/<round>` to get the randoomness value produced by the beacon at a given round.
+- `/public/<round>` to get the randomness value produced by the beacon at a given round.

 ## Using Drand